 Recommendations:

-Do not varnish "to the bleed" (varnished objects should not extend into the bleed area) - this may cause the varnish to crumble during cutting.
+Do not varnish "bleed" (varnished objects must not extend into the bleed area) – this may cause varnish to chip during cutting.

-Files with a bleed mask are executed at the client's risk.
+Files with a mask in the bleed area are processed at the client's own risk.

 Avoid varnishing in creasing areas.

-Areas designated for Liquid Gold or Liquid Silver metallization should be placed on a separate page as a mask 100%K (black).
+Areas intended for Liquid Gold or Liquid Silver metallization should be placed on a separate page, as a mask in 100%K (black).

-Areas designated for metallization must not contain shades of gray - even light grays will be automatically converted to black and covered with metallic paint.
+Areas intended for metallization must not contain shades of gray – even light grays will be automatically converted to black and coated with metallic ink.

 • For positive: elements should not be thinner than 0.4 mm.